 Hair loss in cats is categorized by veterinary professionals in two ways:

 - Acquired alopecia: Seen in cats that are born with normal hair, but later lose hair because of an underlying disease or illness.

 - Congenital Alopecia: See in kittens or young cats and is caused by genetics or breed.(1)

 Cat Alopecia Symptoms

-Your cat may have other symptoms, as well.
-Her skin may be red or inflamed where the hair is falling out.
+Many cats will have other symptoms, as well.
+Her skin may have skin conditions that are red or inflamed where the hair is falling out.
 She may be scratching or licking those areas resulting in the formation of lesions..
 She could have a myriad of other symptoms, depending upon the cause of the hair loss.

 - Problems with Follicular Growth: A hereditary or congenital disease can disrupt hair formation.
 Certain breeds have genetic diseases that are passed on such as the Canadian hairless cat.

 - Changes in the Hair Shaft and Follicle: This is caused by some type of infection that leads to inflammation, resulting in the loss of cat hair.
 Causes include a bacteria (bacterial folliculitis) or fungus (dermophyte), or mange mites that invade the hair follicle (Demodex, commonly referred to as mange).